Winter Work Dangers

 As the calendar year comes to a close and the temperatures dip, there are a number of occupational dangers that threaten the safety of North Carolina workers.
 Understanding how workers’ compensation benefits are intended to help you and your family if you suffer an injury in the workplace is essential so that you do not inadvertently sacrifice any of your legal rights.
 Though you are entitled to these benefits without any obligation to prove fault, both your employer and the insurance company that is involved may seek to deny your claim to protect their own financial interests.

 Working closely with a skilled and experienced workers’ compensation attorney can make a significant difference in how your claim plays out.
 Let us help you to see that you receive the benefits to which you are entitled.
-Contact the Raleigh workers’ compensation lawyers of the Law Office of Sam Scudder at 919-851-3311 if you have suffered an occupational injury.
+Contact the Morehead City workers’ compensation lawyers of the Law Office of Sam Scudder at 919-851-3311 if you have suffered an occupational injury.

 What Weather Wreaks